sarietta/theoputer-blog/content/posts/the-first-operation.md

 1. I lost some context/information/etc. along the way

 The first point is fine.
 The last point makes me sad.
-That last point is why I am forcing myself to do this laborious taks of writing down a bunch of stuff I already went through.
+That last point is why I am forcing myself to do this laborious task of writing down a bunch of stuff I already went through.
 Well it's that and for a kind of posterity that I hope to leave to the future little kids who are told they can't do something because it's too hard.
 But I digress.